 “Healthcare and biotech – while once considered slightly risky investments in Europe – are now very much a priority for even the most conservative investors.
 Everyone wants to make sure they are in it and that has led to a strong increase in VC funding.”

-One reason for this change in attitudes towards biotech is that European biopharma and medtech companies are maturing fast.
-Another is that many European firms, such as the German giant BioNTech, have gained huge publicity in the fight against the Covid-19 pandemic.
+One reason for the ballooning interest in European life sciences is that biopharma and medtech companies are maturing fast in this region.
+Additionally, many European firms such as the vaccine developers BioNTech and CureVac have gained huge publicity in the fight against the Covid-19 pandemic.

 “Europe is now on par with the US in terms of technology,” said Papiernik.
 “When you think about the biotech companies that have played the most critical roles in confronting and beating this global healthcare crisis, you think both of BioNTech and Moderna.”